© 1999 - 2010 KJA & Associates

 This system was defined, refined, and enhanced "on the run," with new requirements

-all systems implemented in late 1999, the functions, overall format and appearance of
+systems implemented in late 1999, the functions, overall format and appearance of our

-our system were incorporated into a completely new web-based student information
+system were incorporated into a completely new web-based student information system,

-system, which still retains much of the functionality of our original design.
-At that
+which still retains much of the functionality of our original design.
+At that point, our direct

-point, our direct involvement came to an end.
-We're proud to have been instrumental
+involvement came to an end.
+We're proud to have been instrumental in making our

-in making our “impossible” project an integral part of the U of M’s ongoing service to
+“impossible” project an integral part of the U of M’s ongoing service to its students and

 Medtronic, Inc.

-trial for Medtronic.
-The Ablate andPace trial (APT) was chosen for a 1994 pilot
+for Medtronic.
+The Ablate andPace trial (APT) was chosen for a 1994 pilot project.
+Half

-project.
-Half of the study was conducted via traditional paper forms, and the other
+of the study was conducted via traditional paper forms, and the other half was

-half was conducted using an "intelligent forms" system on laptop computers.
-We
+conducted using an "intelligent forms" system on laptop computers.
+We designed the

-control and error-checking to ensure that data was complete and correct.
-We built a
+and error-checking to ensure that data was complete and correct.
+We built a database

-database system to accommodate these requirements.
-Such data collection today is
+system to accommodate these requirements.
+Such data collection today is done via the

-done via the internet, but this pioneering effort was done before the connectivity and
+internet, but this pioneering effort was done before the connectivity and techniques

-techniques existed to do it online.
-We had been told by their Information Systems
+were merged into a consolidated database.
+We had been told by their Information

-group, before we started, that “the technology didn’t exist” do do what we proposed
+Systems group, before we started, that “the technology didn’t exist” do do what we

-... and accomplished!
-“Impossibility” stops lots of people ... but it motivates us!
+proposed ... and accomplished!
+“Impossibility” stops lots of people ... but it motivates

 ----------------------------